nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![[Event Sequence Diagram](images/AddEventCommandSequenceDiagram.png)](images/AddEventCommandSequenceDiagram.png)

 Above shows the sequence diagram when a user wants to add an event.
-1. The user types the command `new [EVENT NAME]`
+1. The user types the command `new EVENT_NAME`
 2. Logic Manager receives the text input and passes it to addressBookParser
-3. AddressBookParser creates a new NewEventCommandParser and calls its .parse method
+3. AddressBookParser creates a new NewEventCommandParser and calls its parse method
-4. NewEventCommandParser creates a new AddEventCommand object
-5. AddEventCommand object calls ParserUtil.parseEvent method to parse the event name
-6. ParserUtil creates and returns a new Event Object, which is then passed back to Logic Manager
+4. NewEventCommandParser creates a new AddEventCommand object, which is then passed back to Logic Manager
-7. Logic Manager calls the execute method of the AddEventCommand object
+5. Logic Manager calls the execute method of the AddEventCommand object
-8. AddEventCommand object calls the addEvent method of eventManager
+6. AddEventCommand object calls the addEvent method of eventManager
-9. AddEventCommand object returns a CommandResult object to Logic Manager
+7. AddEventCommand object returns a CommandResult object to Logic Manager

 ### \[Proposed\] Undo/redo feature